KoshinderGurjar/python-robot-framework/README.md

 ![Username Access](tutorial-images/capability.png)

-You can now replace the username and access key here in the `Common.robot` file:
+You can now replace the username and access key here in the `Resources/Common.robot` file:

 ```
 ${KEY}              YOUR_USERNAME:YOUR_ACCESS_KEY